 That’s a big ask.
 What’s more, the way Lukianoff phrases the third possibility implies even more nuance in regard to our awareness of being 100% correct: The only thing better than being 100% correct is knowing exactly why.
 This leads to three possibilities again:

-- We don’t know that we’re 100% correct or why.
+- We don’t know whether we’re 100% correct or why.
 Perhaps it happened by chance.
 Or we’re just unconsciously competent.
 Either way, we’re oblivious to being the arbiters of objective truth on a subject.

 - We know we’re 100% correct but not why.
 We may have regurgitated a good argument we heard somewhere else.
 We know it’s correct.
 But we haven’t thought it through or could elaborate on it further.

 - We know we’re 100% correct and why.
-We’ve fully thought our argument through, know it inside out and have more evidence than anyone could ever listen to.
+We’ve thoroughly thought our argument through, know it inside out and have more evidence than anyone could ever listen to.
 Regardless of how hard people try to find holes in our reasoning.

 What if we curtailed free speech in the last case?
 The debate is clearly settled.
 The truth has been discovered.
 From heron out free speech can only do more harm than good, can it not?
 Let’s consider some factors at play: